{{ root_page.title }}

 Healthy Eating

-A good diet is essential to overall good health and avoiding certain foods and drinks may help prolong your life.
+A good diet is essential to overall good health.
+Avoiding certain foods and drinks may help prolong your life.
 Eating too much high-calorie food rich in simple carbohydrates (sugars) or fat could lead to weight gain or obesity.

 The key to maintaining a good diet is to have a balanced diet.
 A balanced diet requires moderation.
-Some foods are known to be particularly bad for you and they should be avoided or eaten in moderation.
-Eating food with high fat content can raise the level of your 'bad' cholesterol, which can lead to heart disease and stroke.
-Foods such as fast food, cakes, biscuits and margarine should be eaten in moderation.
+Some foods are particularly bad for you.
+They should be avoid or eaten in moderation.
+Eating food with high fat content can raise the level of your "bad" cholesterol.
+Which can lead to heart disease and stroke.
+You should eat foods such as fast food, cakes, biscuits and margarine in moderation.

-Reducing salt intake is also important to keep your heart healthy, as eating too much salt could lead to high blood pressure, which can lead to heart failure, stroke and other complications.
-You can reduce your salt intake by checking food packaging, which will give you an indication of how much salt is in that particular item.
-If the item already has a high salt content there is no need to add salt yourself.
+Reducing salt consumption is also important to keep your heart healthy.
+Eating too much salt could lead to high blood pressure.
+Which can lead to heart failure, stroke and other complications.
+You can reduce your salt consumption by checking food packaging.
+Which will tell you how much salt is in that item.
+If an item has high salt content you don't need to add salt yourself.

-Drinking too much alcohol can also have damaging effects on your health; not only can it leave us with a hangover the next day, but drinking more than the recommended intake on a regular basis can cause long-term damage to the body's internal organs.
-Regularly drinking more alcohol than the recommended limit can lead to liver disease.
+Drinking too much alcohol can also have damaging effects on your health.
+Not only can it leave us with a hangover the next day.
+Regularly drinking more than the recommended limit can lead to damaging organs.
+Commonly, leading to liver disease.

 Smoking increases your risk of more than 50 serious health conditions.
-It causes about 90% of lung cancers; it can damage your heart, your blood circulation and worsen any respiratory/breathing conditions.
-Smoking can also affect fertility and if you smoke whilst pregnant it can affect the unborn baby’s development.
+It causes about 90% of lung cancers.
+It can damage your heat, your blood circulation and worsen any respiratory/breathing conditions.
+Smoking can also affect fertility.
+Smoking whilst pregnant can affect the unborn baby's development.

 More information can be found on the stop smoking website.